tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 #### Clone my OS X Cross Branch: ####

-I have had to make a few minor changes to the `build_gcc.sh`, some scripts that can be used to test the Toolchain, and detailed instructions on how I built this toolchain.
+I have had to make a few minor changes to the `build_gcc.sh`, added some scripts that can be used to test the Toolchain, and added detailed instructions on how I built this toolchain.
 This is currently in an unmerged branch.

 ```
 # Clone the unmerged branch: